openkfw/smartenergy.awattar/docs/dev.md

 > Make sure that there is no trailing slash in the API host, otherwise the validation fails.
 When pressing submit, validation will also check the connectivity and fails if not able to connect and authenticate.

-11. Go to the dashboard screen, you should see bunch of sensors for the Green Energy integration.
+11. Go to the dashboard screen, you should see bunch of sensors for the Awattar integration.

 ## Working with virtual env